be charmed by Italy

 - Continue to cliffside Sorrento for the evening.

-- Drive past Naples and Monte Cassino to Rome where you will join your Tour Director on a "Get Acquainted" Walking Tour.
+- Drive past Naples and Monte Cassino to Rome, the "Eternal City" where you will join your Tour Director on a "Get Acquainted" Walking Tour.

 - Discover the Eternal City's treasures with your expert guide.